What is Private Capital?

 There is no assurance these objectives will be met.

 1 Distributions are not guaranteed in frequency or amount.
-Distributions will be paid from net investment income and, in addition, may be paid from offering proceeds, borrowings or reimbursable expense support, which will reduce future cash available for distributions and be dilutive to future shareholders.
+Distributions will be paid from net investment income, offering proceeds, borrowings or reimbursable expense support; the latter three will reduce future cash available for distributions and be dilutive to future shareholders.